elenaivadreyer/hertie-hackathon-challenge-1/README.md

 - **Data-Driven Policy Recommendations**: Use insights derived from the datasets to inform policy changes or city planning initiatives.

 ---
-Embrace this chance to contribute to a more sustainable, safe, and high-quality urban environment.
-Your forward-thinking solutions could lead the way in shaping the future of city living.

 Good luck, and we're excited to see your innovative ideas in action!
 Happy Hacking!